 I’ve specialized in family law since being called to the Alberta Bar in 1997.
 I work with clients to minimize the destruction of divorce and to help them structure settlements to protect what is important, including their children, business or farm.
 My particular areas of strength and interest are tax planning, business valuation, and property division.

-After working as a family lawyer for almost 20 years, I know how inefficient and time-consuming the litigation process is.
+After working as a family lawyer for over 20 years, I know how inefficient and time-consuming the litigation process is.
 Therefore, I recommend negotiation or Collaborative Divorce when the situation is appropriate.
 If litigation is required, I approach it as efficiently as possible.
 I constantly update my negotiation and litigation skills.

 As a Registered Collaborative Lawyer, I have held numerous leadership roles in the Collaborative Divorce Alberta Association (CDAA), which has pioneered Collaborative Divorce in Alberta.
 Collaborative Divorce is an alternative approach to dispute resolution that helps couples achieve fair and mutually satisfactory resolutions to their marital disputes without going to court.